christopher-cialone/SHADOW-RANCHXYZ/replit.md

 ```
 Changelog:
+- August 15, 2025: Complete Typography Migration to SpaceGothic Font
+  - Migrated all heading elements (h1, h2, h3) from Data70 font to SpaceGothic font
+  - Updated header branding text to use consistent "brb: shadow ranch" with SpaceGothic styling
+  - Replaced font-data70, font-tech, font-titulo, and font-deputy classes with font-space-gothic
+  - Applied changes across 30+ components and pages for complete visual consistency
+  - Maintained Blueshift aesthetic with black backgrounds and cyan/purple accents
+  - Enhanced typography hierarchy with SpaceGothic for all major headings and branding elements
 - August 2, 2025: Mobile-First Ethos Page Redesign with Accordion Navigation
   - Completely redesigned CypherpunksEthos page with mobile-optimized accordion system
   - Implemented responsive design: collapsible accordions for mobile, card layout for desktop